Explore the world of Exhibitions, here are our First Time Exhibitor Tips from Industry Leaders!

 This is the most cost-efficient option if you want to get a start in exhibitions, you will need to consider the fact that other shell scheme booths will look the same and there are no specialised elements that will provide a huge distinction between each shell scheme booth .

 Upgrade to the next level with portable pop-up stands that can give your stand a clean finish (without any join lines) – this suitable for companies who prioritises their brand image.
-The advantage is that these components are completely reusable, lightweight and can be setup yourselves without hiring additional builders.
+The advantage of pop up display booths are that its components are completely reusable, lightweight and can be setup yourselves without hiring additional builders.

 If you know your competitors will be attending the same expo, it is highly suggested to upgrade to a custom booth to improve your brand image and position in the industry.
 It is very achievable to have a simple custom stand but generate maximum impact using minimal components.
 Have a quick chat with your stand builder to find what is possible.